 The Movie Colony is a neighborhood in Palm Springs.
-It is made famous by Hollywood’s biggest stars, who owned homes there between the 1930’s and 1960’s.
-Located within walking distance to downtown, the neighborhood has about 170 homes featuring Spanish Colonial Revival style, Mid-century Modern, and California ranch style architecture.
+It is made famous by Hollywood's biggest stars, who owned homes there between the 1930s and 1960s.
+Located within walking distance to downtown, the neighborhood has about 170 homes featuring Spanish Colonial Revival style, Mid-century Modern, and California ranch-style architecture.
 Notable celebrity estates include those of Cary Grant, Gloria Swanson, and Jack Benny.

 Mount San Jacinto State Park is in the San Jacinto Mountains of the Peninsular Ranges system.
-The second highest peak and mountain range in Southern California, Mount San Jacinto lies on the Pacific Crest Trail, a popular trail for hiking.
+The second highest peak and mountain range in Southern California, Mount San Jacinto, lies on the Pacific Crest Trail, a popular trail for hiking.
 Visiting Mount San Jacinto State Park is a great way to explore the stunning landscapes of Southern California.
 Coachella Valley and the Salton Sea are easily visible from the peak.

 The Living Desert Zoo and Gardens, formerly the Living Desert Museum, is a desert botanical garden and a zoo that specializes in the deserts of the world.
-The park provides visitors with an up-close-and-personal experience as well as wonderful hiking trails and picnic areas.
+The park provides visitors with an up-close-and-personal experience and wonderful hiking trails and picnic areas.
 With a mission of conservation and preservation, the Living Desert Zoo and Botanical Gardens has more than 40 fascinating species of animals and hundreds of species of plants native to the region.

 The Elvis Honeymoon Hideaway, also nicknamed the House of Tomorrow, is an iconic mid-century modern home once owned by the King of Rock and Roll.
 It was by renowned architect William Krisel.
 Elvis and Priscilla Presley lived in the house in 1966 and 1967 and honeymooned here after their wedding.
 The spacious 5,000-square-foot home consists of four circular living spaces stacked on three levels.

 The Plaza Theatre is a historic theatre on South Palm Canyon Drive.
 It housed a vaudeville-like show called The Fabulous Palm Spring Follies from 1990 to 2014.
 Built in 1936, the theatre originally screened films until it was renovated in 1989 to accommodate Broadway-caliber entertainment.
-Although the theatre been inoperable since the end of the Follies, theatre fanatics can admire this valuable part of the city’s history from South Palm Canyon Drive.
+Although the theatre has been inoperable since the end of the Follies, theatre fanatics can admire this valuable part of the city's history from South Palm Canyon Drive.